HeakMeng/intro-to-backend/note/plan.md

 Linux => will use EC2 for hosting!

-constant.js for store varaible name
+constant.js => for store varaible name
+app.js      => for express app
+database.js => for connected to database atlas index.js    => for startup the server
+dotenv      => for help us to extract enriroment variable

+what is an api? =>